frenetic-lang/tutorials/NetKATRepeater/index.md

 #### Test the Example

 At the mininet prompt, test your repeater program by pinging <code>h2</code> from <code>h1</code>:

 ~~~
 mininet> h1 ping -c 1 h2
 ~~~

-You should see a trace like this one:
+You should see output similar to the following:

 ~~~
 PING 10.0.0.2 (10.0.0.2) 56(84) bytes of data.